-- Monitor gender pay by grade. - Monitor the completion of Equality and Diversity and Unconscious Bias training as part of the mandatory training required of staff. - Promote family friendly policies and encourage and support more flexible and part time working in more senior roles. - Promote management development opportunities to women. - Implement priorities and actions identified by the Equality, Diversity and Inclusion Network. - Review flexible working practices and continue to facilitate working from home. - Promote our wellbeing support including support for carers. - Promote the council as an employer of choice that offers flexibility and recognises the importance of personal wellbeing to appeal to the widest range of potential employees.
+- Monitor gender pay by grade. - Monitor the completion of Equality and Diversity and Unconscious Bias training as part of the mandatory training required of staff. - Promote family friendly policies and encourage and support more flexible and part time working in more senior roles.
+A review of the current provision for all types of leave is planned for 2024.
+This includes additional annual leave entitlement being awarded from the 1 April 2024. - Promote development opportunities to women. - Implement priorities and actions identified by the Equality, Diversity and Inclusion Network. - Continue to ensure that flexible working practices operate to the benefit of the council, our residents and employees and continue to facilitate working from home - Promote our wellbeing support including support for carers. - Promote the council as an employer of choice that offers flexibility and recognises the importance of personal wellbeing to appeal to the widest range of potential employees.